 - Route Class II low voltage wire (3 conductor) from thermostat, relay, or Energy Management through small bushing provided in the end panel in the ERV.
-See Figure 3 for location of penetration. - Connect low voltage wires to terminals 1-3 on the control board according to the Mechanical Engineers chosen controls scheme.
-See Stand Alone ERV Controls Schemes for options.
+See Figure 3 for location of penetration. - 4.
+Connect low voltage wires to terminals 1-3 on the control board according to the Mechanical Engineers chosen controls scheme.
+See Stand Alone ERV Controls Schemes for options on Page 4.